pnp/graph-connectors-samples/samples/nodejs-typescript-policies/README.md

 This sample project uses Teams Toolkit for Visual Studio Code to simplify the process of creating a [Microsoft Graph connector](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) that ingests data from a custom API to Microsoft Graph.
 It provides an end to end example of creating the connector, ingesting content and refreshing the ingested content on a schedule.

+> [!NOTE]
-> ℹ️ Sample data was generated using Artificial Intelligence.
+> Sample data was generated using Artificial Intelligence.
+Any resemblance to real data is purely coincidental.

 ![Data from custom API displayed in Copilot for Microsoft 365](./assets/content.png)